Science Operations

 Quick Review

-Quick review of setup and observing commands for binocular MODS observing:
+Quick review of setup and observing commands for binocular and monocular observing:

 • Enter the Observer/Project Information on the left side:

-• Partner, PI and Project ID will be filled in by the scripts which you run and do not need to be entered at this time.
+• Partner, PI and Project ID will be filled in by the scripts.

 • Wake up MODS: